mad-stat/Epicasting/README.md

 In this study, we propose a novel MODWT-based auto-regressive neural network model with predefined architecture specially designed for forecasting epidemic dynamics (we refer as "epicasting").
 Our study considers publicly available real-world infectious disease datatsets namely - influenza[1], dengue[1-5], hepatitis B[6], and malaria[1] from different regions to analyse the epicasting abiility of our proposed model.

-Usage of the repository for the paper "Epicasting: An Ensemble Wavelet Neural Network (EWNet) for Forecasting Epidemics".
+Usage of the repository for the paper "Epicasting: An Ensemble Wavelet Neural Network (EWNet) for Forecasting Epidemics [13]".

 * The training phase of the proposed EWNet model initially decomposes an univariate time series into its corresponding *details* and *smooth* coefficients by utlizing a MODWT-based additive decomposition as shown below for Colombia dengue dataset.
 ![MODWT_DEC](https://user-images.githubusercontent.com/78313840/174397497-552ff314-e630-45ed-8d45-3c075470563c.png)